 According to a report in the Korea Herald in a recent interview, Samsung's Research AI Center chief Gray G. Lee said that the Galaxy Note 9 will come with a next-generation version of the company's artificial intelligence features.
 He said that the features will be baked into Bixby 2.0, which will debut on the Galaxy Note 9.

 "Samsung's AI vision has five directions: user centric, always learning, always there, always helpful and always safe," Lee said in the interview, according to Slashgear.

 At Mobile World Congress earlier this year, Samsung mobile chief DJ Koh confirmed that his company will be delivering the second-generation of Bixby in the Galaxy Note 9.

 Bixby 2.0 on the Galaxy Note 9 should be able to do a lot more than today's version.Samsung unveiled Bixby 2.0 late last year and called it a "bold reinvention" of the company's virtual personal assistant.
 Not much is known about all the ways Bixby 2.0 will innovate on last year's version, but Samsung has confirmed that it will be capable of recognizing individual voices.
 It'll also be capable of being integrated into apps and services, expanding its reach in mobile.
 For what it's worth, IceUniverse tweeted that a "Bixby 2.0 based AI UX" — or interface powered by artificial intelligence — will be part of the Note 9.

-It's too early to say how Samsung will price the Galaxy Note 9, but if history is any guide it will be in the same $930 to $960 range as the current Note 8.
+We still don't know how Samsung will price the Galaxy Note 9, but if history is any guide it will be in the same $930 to $960 range as the current Note 8.